andrasnagy-data/GloVe-50d-word-embedding/README.md

 ### GloVe word vectors - embedding space

 This is an additional content to my upcoming master thesis.
-I am researching gender bias in word embeddings, and decided to create an example notebook, so that anyone can "play" with the embedding and get a sense of how it works.
+I am researching ethical use of word embeddings, and decided to create an example notebook, so that anyone who is interested can "play around" with the embedding and get a sense of how it works.

 The text file containing the word vectors can be downloaded from https://www.kaggle.com/anindya2906/glove6b